 The Edgewood Program provides OT services to youth, ages 12 and up, who are receiving residential mental health treatment through the Hospital Diversion Program, as well as youth in the Partial Hospitalization Program, at Edgewood.
 OT groups aim to develop self-awareness and build skills through activities focused on emotional regulation, coping skills, social skills, the exploration of leisure activities, and communication skills.

 OTTP provides services to gender specific youth experiencing or at risk of juvenile justice involvement.
+OTTP collaborates with Hilltop High School to provide individual and group services to girls who are currently pregnant and/or parenting.
 These young women engage in occupational/vocational activities to increase self-awareness regarding their interests, values, strengths, and growth areas pertaining to personal, academic, relationship, and career goals.

 The Employment Program helps youth (ages 15-24) obtain and maintain community-based employment in an area of interest.
 In addition to assisting with finding work, the Emloyment Program can also assist youth in building coping skills, meeting their education goals, and accessing needed resources.

 The Connective Services Program provides occupational skills training and social and emotional learning for youth from four high schools: Wallenberg, Ida B. Wells, and Kipp College Prep.